What is a Technical Service Provider or TSP?

 Conservation Activity Plans (CAPs)

 The Environmental Quality Incentives Program (EQIP) supports payment for practices involving the development of certain plans called "Conservation Activity Plans" or CAPs.
-Only certified TSPs can be hired to complete these plans.
+Only certified TSPs can be hired to complete these plans. additional information for CAPs can be accessed from the EQIP CAPs webpage.
+Much of the information regarding CAPs found on the TSP Website links from information housed on the EQIP CAPs webpage.
+The EQIP CAPs webpage also contains links to CAPs information from previous years.

 ARCHIVES: 2013-2015 CAP information can be viewed by looking up the specific year under Previous CAP Resources on the EQIP CAP's webpage or use the links below: